WFPhantom/Balanced-Eternal/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[BUG]"
 labels: bug
 assignees: WFPhantom
 ---

-**Describe the bug**
+**Info**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, Modpack Version, Environment, etc

-**To Reproduce**
-Steps to reproduce the behavior:
-1.
-2.
-3.
-4.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.